Play your favorite sport by joining a sports club created for students, by students.

 Wingate University Dance Team

 The dance team performs at traditional campus events and during halftime of home basketball games.
 Tryouts and practices are part of participating on the Wingate University Dance Team.
-The student leader is Angell Jenkins and the staff adviser is Mary Robison.
+An interest meeting is held early in the fall.

 Wingate University Ultimate Frisbee

 Wingate University Ultimate Frisbee is a competitive, co-ed traveling ultimate frisbee team.
 Even if you’ve never heard of the sport, we encourage you to come check it out.
 It’s quite a unique sport for all types of people!